PurelyApplied/geode-examples/partitioned/README.md

 This example demonstrates the basic property of partitioning.
 The basic property of partitioning is that data entries are distributed across all servers that host a region.
-The distribution is like database sharding, except that the distribution occurs automatically.
+The distribution is like database sharing, except that the distribution occurs automatically.

 In this example, two servers host a single partitioned region.
 There is no